vithun97/Amazon-web-scraping/README.md

 # Amazon Data Scraping using Python
 This is a step-by-step guide to scraping data from Amazon website and converting it into a CSV file format.
 The guide will explain everything in a simple manner, from understanding web scraping, understanding the structure of HTML data, and discussing some of the prerequisites required for this project.

+## Data scraping is an important skill for data engineers to have for several reasons:

+1.Data Collection: Web scraping enables data engineers to collect vast amounts of data from various sources, including websites, and convert it into a format that can be used for analysis and modeling.

+2.Automation: By automating the data collection process, data engineers can save time and increase efficiency compared to manual data collection methods.

+3.Data Cleaning: Web scraping often results in large amounts of messy and unstructured data, requiring data engineers to clean and transform the data into a usable format.
+This skill is essential for data engineers who need to ensure the quality of the data they work with.

 ## Prerequisites

 Jupyter Notebook